-Less Than Significant.
-The Proposed Project's runoff would be directed to two retention basins located on the north and south sides of the parcel.
+Less Than Significant Impact.
+The Proposed Project's on-site runoff would be conveyed into retention basins.
+Lots 1 through 3 and Lots 8 through 10 would be improved with drywells and retention basins around portions each lot's perimeter as required by the City of Desert Hot Springs.
 The Proposed Project would not contribute runoff water that would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff.
 A less than significant impact would occur.